jla-data/czechrates/README.md

 All functions have date valid as the first argument, with yesterday (`Sys.Date()-1`) as default.

-Both functions returning interest rate report percents as fractions, i.e. a rate of 1.5% per annum is returned as 0.015, not as 1.5.
+Both functions returning interest rate use convention of reporting percents as fractions, i.e. a interest rate of 1.5% per annum would be returned as `0.015`, not as `1.5` as might be sometimes the case.

 ## Installation